Knots Landing: Backstory

-Gary Ewing (Ted Shackelford) was the middle son and black sheep of the Ewing family from Dallas.
+Gary Ewing (David Ackroyd) was the middle son and black sheep of the Ewing family from Dallas.
 His father Jock (Jim Davis) and elder brother J. R. (Larry Hagman) had never treated him as an equal, and viewed him as a weak link.
 At 17, Gary ran away from home and met 15-year-old waitress Valene Clements (Joan Van Ark) and quickly married her, producing a daughter, Lucy (Charlene Tilton).
-The family arrived to Southfork Ranch, the Ewing homestead, and found that Gary had risen in his family's estimations: Jock liked Valene and was proud to be a grandfather, and Gary's mother Miss Ellie (Barbara Bel Geddes) was thrilled to have him home.
-At his parents' insistence, J. R. started including him in dealings at Ewing Oil, but J. R. landed him with failing business deals and made it appear that Gary was at fault.
-These pressures forced Gary into alcoholism and, unable to cope with disappointing his family, he fled Southfork, leaving Valene and Lucy behind.
-Without Gary in his way, J. R. persecuted Valene until she left the ranch, and Texas, with infant Lucy.
-She headed to Tennessee to find her mother, Lilimae Clements (Julie Harris), but Lilimae turned her away.
-Shortly afterward J. R. found her, taking Lucy back to Southfork to be raised by "true Ewings" and threatening Valene with a warning against returning to Texas.
+The family arrived at Southfork Ranch, the Ewing homestead, and found that Gary had risen in his family's estimations: Jock liked Valene and was proud to be a grandfather, and Gary's mother Miss Ellie (Barbara Bel Geddes) was thrilled to have him home.
+At his parents' insistence, J. R. started including him in dealings at Ewing Oil, but J. R. tasked him with business deals doomed to fail and made it appear that Gary was at fault.
+The pressure led Gary into alcoholism.
+Unable to cope with disappointing his family, he fled Southfork, leaving Valene and Lucy behind.
+Without Gary in his way, J. R. persecuted Valene until she left Texas with infant Lucy.
+She went to Tennessee to find her mother, Lilimae Clements (Julie Harris), but Lilimae turned her away.
+Shortly afterward, J. R. found her and took Lucy back to Southfork to be raised by "true Ewings" and threatened Valene against returning to Texas.